 Mechanical engineers use their knowledge of physics and material science to design, manufacture, and test mechanical products and machinery.
 Knowledge of mechanics, thermodynamics, and structural analysis is necessary in this field.
 Mechanical engineers can be found in various scientific fields like nanotechnology, medical machinery, and robotics.
 It is recommended that students choose an online mechanical engineering degree that has been accredited.
 Prospective students may also want to consider the licensing requirements needed to become a mechanical engineer.

-Comprehensive List of Accredited Online Schools - Mechanical Engineering Degrees
+Most Popular Accredited Online Schools for Mechanical Engineering Degrees

 Associate and bachelor's degrees in mechanical engineering provide students with a foundation in technical skills and engineering knowledge to help prepare them for entry-level engineering careers.
 The first half of the program will require general education courses and foundational courses in chemistry, mathematics, and physics.
 Students then complete coursework in mechanical engineering subjects and may pursue a concentration in an area like aerospace, manufacturing, or mechanical design.

 Master's degree programs require students to complete advanced coursework in mechanical engineering and mathematics topics.
 Students may choose a concentration in an area of study such as dynamics and control, fluids engineering, mechanics and materials, or design and manufacturing.
 Many schools allow students to choose between thesis and non-thesis master's degree programs.

 Students in doctoral programs carry out original research in areas of study such as nanotechnology, alternative energy technology, and lean manufacturing.
 These programs may take several years to complete and involve writing and defending a dissertation.